The Secret to Giving Great Business Gifts

 - Everyday items are usually a good way to help ensure effective, long-lasting exposure to advertising.
 Consider a product your clients will use two or three times a week – or even daily.
-Maple Ridge Farms has some unique items like an i-pad/tablet stand combined with gourmet treats or an imprinted wooden pen and pencil cup filled with nuts or candies.
-Or even a post-it note holder.
+Maple Ridge Farms has some unique items like a classic barrel wooden cup which can be used to hold pens and pencils, wooden cutting boards, and even a cheese grater that comes with the gourmet cheese.

 - Gift baskets are an easy choice.
 Just make sure that you don’t head down to your nearest Sam’s Club or Costco and pick one up to send.
 You want your gift to be unique and you certainly don’t want to have them see how much you paid for it the next time they are in the same discount store.
 At shopcreativegifts.com we have a wide range of gift baskets and other gifts that you won’t find in your local discount store.